PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

     reset
     ```

-    The device should now boot into Mbed Linux.
+    The device should now boot into MBL.

 ### Raspberry Pi 3 devices